 The process of troubleshooting a problem requires that you determine a number of things, such as whether a problem always happens with a specific application, is related to your operating system, or is due to faulty hardware.
-Before you reinstall, see "Troubleshooting" on page 59 to help analyze the problem.
+Before you reinstall, see "Troubleshooting" on page 63 to help analyze the problem.
 Apple also provides many technical explanations and advice for solving problems in the AppleCare Knowledge Base.
 To access the Knowledge Base on the web, go to www.apple.com/support.
-If you determine that you must reinstall Mac OS X, you'll find instructions in "Restoring Your Computer's Software" on page 63.
+If you determine that you must reinstall Mac OS X, you'll find instructions in "Other Problems" on page 65.